 If you are interested in becoming a member of the SPC and want to know what's involved, click here.

-Dr Josh Freeman (Chair), Dr Harvey White, Dr Susanna Every-Palmer (RANZCP), Dr Cathy Ferguson (RACS representative), Dr Sheila Hart (NZSA representative), Dr Alistair Humphrey, Dr Andrew Tie, Dr Kate Baddock (Chair, NZMA, ex officio), Ms Lesley Clarke (NZMA CEO, ex officio).
+Dr Josh Freeman (Chair), Dr Alistair Humphrey, Dr Andrew Tie, Dr Dawn Elder, Dr Harvey White, Dr Scott Metcalfe, Dr Cathy Ferguson (RACS representative), Dr David Kibblewhite (NZSA representative), Dr Ian Page (RANZCOG representative), Dr Susanna Every-Palmer (RANZCP representative), Dr Kate Baddock (Chair, NZMA, ex officio), Ms Lesley Clarke (NZMA CEO, ex officio).

 The Specialist Council provides input on a wide range of issues.
 Recent examples include: